Saxion University of Applied Sciences: Deventer

 The Saxion campus in Deventer is located in the centre and at walking distance from the train station.
 The striking architecture, designed by the Dutch architect Paul Dirks and the special location, a few minutes from the old town, the city centre and the arts centre, are all ingredients that make this an exceptional learning environment.

 Apeldoorn

 Apeldoorn houses Saxion's smallest campus.
 This modern building is located in the city centre, convenient next to the train station.
 The catering of the campus is partly provided by Hotel Management students to practise, creating an international gastronomy feeling.
 The students also have their own wine bar, where they learn all the ins and outs about winetasting and dining.

 International students

-The university has more than 27,000 students over the three campuses, with more than 3,500 international students from 89 different nationalities.
+The university has around 27,000 students over the three campuses, with more than 3,500 international students from 89 different nationalities.
 The number of students has been growing ever since the founding of the university in 1998.

 In the end of 2016 Saxion launched the platform IntoSaxion to support prospective students getting in touch with other Saxion students and experiencing what it's like to study in the Netherlands.